Vivotif® Oral Typhoid Vaccine 2023

 August 13, 2018 - Emergent BioSolutions acquired PaxVax and two travel vaccines in a $270M deal.
 Vivotif, which PaxVax acquired in 2014, is one of two typhoid vaccines available in the USA.

 Vivotif Oral Vaccine Clinical Trial

-ClinicalTrials.gov Identifier: NCT03705585 - This is an open-label, non-randomized phase 4 study.
-This study intends to understand how vaccines against typhoid fever and cholera affect the intestine's normal immune system and bacteria.
-Patients having standard-of-care endoscopies (colonoscopy and/or esophagogastroduodenoscopy (EGD)) will be divided into 3 groups.
+Clinical Trial: NCT03705585 - This is an open-label, non-randomized phase 4 study.
+This study intends to understand how vaccines against typhoid fever and cholera affect the intestine's normal immune system.
+Bacteriin addition, patients having standard-of-care endoscopies (colonoscopy and/or esophagogastroduodenoscopy (EGD)) will be divided into three groups.
 Last Update Posted: October 16, 2019.